mnltejaswini/Performance/test/Reliability/README.md

         publish --runtime dnx-coreclr-win-x86.<your version> --configuration release
 - Create new site in IIS and point its wwwroot to testapp\HelloWorldMvc\bin\Output\wwwroot
 - Give AppPool User full permissions to this folder.
+- Edit Application Pool to set '.NET CLR version' to  'No Managed Code'.
+- In IIS manager, Open Configuration editor and make sure system.webserver/handlers section is unlocked.
 - Edit site bindings to set the machine name as hostname
 - Create perfmon user defined report as following:
     - Run perfmont